 India is the seventh-largest country by the area and the second-most populous country in the world with more than 1.3 billion people.
 Census of 2011 showed there are 121 languages and out of them 22 are the official languages.

-Browse through the table of contents to see the breakdown of languages of India in both tabular and infographic format.
+Browse through the table of contents to see the breakdown of languages of India in tabular format.

 Languages